 Your baby is unique

 Your baby is one-of-a-kind and no other baby will develop in quite the same way.
-He may take to eating solids like a duck to water or it may take time and plenty of opportunities for him to master the skills of eating.
-One thing you can count on is that he will do it HIS way.
+They may take to eating solids like a duck to water or it may take time and plenty of opportunities for them to master the skills of eating.
+One thing you can count on is that your baby will do it THEIR unique way.

 Your baby is driving on L plates

 The time between 6-12 months is a time when babies are learning the skills to eat.
-She won’t be perfect at it or to be eating a whole lot consistently in those first few months, though she’ll have a whole lot of fun trying!
-She will get progressively better at it by 12 months and beyond.
+They won’t be perfect at it or be eating a whole lot consistently in those first few months, though they’ll have a whole lot of fun trying!
+They will get progressively better at it by 12 months and beyond.

 FYI – Each new food is a new taste sensation!
-Screwed up faces and whole-body shudders are to be expected when trying new foods and doesn’t necessarily mean your child doesn’t like it.
+Screwed up faces and whole-body shudders are to be expected when trying new foods and this does not necessarily mean your child doesn’t like it.
 Continue to offer foods your child rejects again in a few days or next week.
-Taste-buds are always changing their minds at integraladjusters.com
+Taste-buds are always changing their minds and it can take countless exposures to a food for your baby to learn about it.
+Maybe one day they will enjoy eating it.
+Curious exploration is more important than eating.

 Few foods are “off limits”

 Feeding guidelines from the National Health & Medical Research Council of Australia recommend offering as much variety in foods as you can from all food groups when solids are introduced.
 There is no need to introduce foods one at a time or in a particular order.
-Offer high iron foods from the get-go such as iron-fortified baby cereal, pureed meats, tofu and legumes.
+Offer high iron foods from the start such as iron-fortified baby cereal, pureed meats (all kinds, including chicken and fish), tofu and legumes.

-If you have a family history of allergy, there is no benefit to delaying the introduction of those foods but you may want to check with your doctor for specific advice.
+If you have a family history of allergy, there is no benefit to delaying the introduction of those foods.
+See this information from the Australian Society of Clinical Immunology and Allergy of the latest advice.

 Foods to avoid till after 12 months: milk as a drink (milk added to foods is fine), honey, raw egg (cooked is fine).
 Don’t give baby added sugar, salt, sugar-sweetened drinks, tea & coffee.